wkantaros/aggregated-liquidity-prediction-markets/README.md

 This has been solved for.
 Optimistic oracles like UMA can provide cost-effective solutions for on-chain betting, which has been seen in projects such as Polymarket

+#### determining spreads

+on-chian payouts are currently done in parimutel setting this is bad and leads to low liqudity lines and if not, there is usually significant arb opportunites between on-chain lines and vegas odds.
+Given vegas sportsbooks have been largely profitable, I propose a consensus mechanism that takes the average line of the top n major vegas sportsbooks to determine lines

 #### sufficient liquidity mechanisms across books

-perhaps the biggest issue plaguing on-chain betting currently is insufficient liquidity
+perhaps the biggest issue plaguing on-chain betting currently is insufficient liquidity.

-Users currently are not incentivized to place sizeable bets (most polymarket bets liqudity < $100k liqudity)
+Users currently are not incentivized to place sizeable bets (most polymarket bets liqudity < $100k liqudity).

+Users should be able to LP across all bets / lines at the same time